Em-Vi/wisefolio-ai-advisor/README.md

 License

-This project is for educational and experimental purposes.
+This project is for personal, educational, and experimental use.

 ---